Anthony T. Rossi: Tropicana

 In 1946, Rossi founded a small orange juice company in western Florida and thus began the Tropicana Products company.
 Tropicana's early distribution of fresh orange juice was by way of hand-delivered juice jars to nearby homes, but demand grew, especially in New York City.

 A major breakthrough came in 1954, when Rossi invented and patented a pasteurization process to aseptically pack pure chilled juice in glass bottles, allowing it to be shipped and stored without refrigeration.
 He provided consumers the fresh taste of orange juice made from 100-percent fruit.
 Soon thereafter, he also devised a method of freezing pure whole citrus juice in 20 USgal blocks for storage and shipping.
 By 1957, a ship, S.S.
 Tropicana was taking up to 1.5 e6USgal of juice to New York each week.

 In 1970, Tropicana orange juice was shipped in bulk via insulated boxcars in one weekly round-trip from Florida to Kearny, New Jersey.
 By the following year, the company was operating two 60-car unit trains a week, each carrying around 1 e6USgal of juice.

 In 1978, Rossi retired and sold Tropicana to Beatrice Foods.
 Tropicana has been through a number of corporate changes and since 1998, it has operated as a division of PepsiCo.

 Christianity

 Rossi grew up with a Catholic background but outside church he was a troublemaker.
 He had experienced an earthquake in his home town of Messina, Italy and it spurred him to seek information about God, Judgment Day and Heaven.
 After some time in America and experience with business, Rossi sold his large grocery store in preparation to move to the south to take up farming, around which time he began reading the Bible.

 He and his first wife (Florence) joined the First Methodist Church in Florida in 1941.

 He and his wife joined Calvary Baptist in Bradenton Florida in 1965.
 He traveled back home to Italy annually from 1952, and in 1966 he helped to fund a church and mission there.

 Rossi established the Aurora Foundation in the 1960s, which has funded Christian educational institutions, missions, and other charities.

+Personal life

+His first wife, Florence Lillian Starke, was the daughter of a Methodist minister.
+She died in 1952.

+On December 1, 1959, Rossi married his second wife, Sanna Barlow Morrison.